A counterexample to the $\phi$-dimension conjecture: Conclusions and Directions for Future Research

-The reason this is the case is that both $X_k$ and $Y_k$ defined in Section \ref{sec:computation} are truncated projective resolutions of modules of infinite projective dimension.
+We can also see this directly, as both $X_k$ and $Y_k$ are truncated projective resolutions of modules of infinite projective dimension.
 Thus, for any integer $n$, the supports of $\Omega_{C^3(A)}^n WX_k$ and $\Omega^n_{C^3(A)}WY_k$ will contain non-projective $A$-modules in degree $[-1]$.
-In fact, based on this reasoning, we would only be able to use truncated projective resolutions to show a category of 3-periodic chain complexes has infinite finitistic dimension if the original algebra was already of infinite finitistic dimension.
+Similar reasoning further shows that truncated projective resolutions could only be used to show a category of 3-periodic chain complexes has infinite finitistic dimension if the original algebra was already of infinite finitistic dimension.
+This is consistent with \cite[Thorem 16]{eilenberg_dimension}.
 It is nevertheless possible that a variant of this construction could give a counterexample to the finitistic dimension conjecture.

 Our immediate goal moving forward is to better understand the class of algebras with infinite $\phi$-dimension.
 If there is a counterexample to the finitistic dimension conjecture, it will necessarily come from this class.
 Thus we wish to determine a more nonspecific method to determine whether an algebra is of infinite $\phi$-dimension.
+We would also like to find a less complicated example of such an algebra.

+One possibility is the commutative algebra $K[x,y,z]/(x^2,y^2,z^2,xy)$.
+We believe this algebra is also of infinite $\phi$-dimension because is it isomorphic to the algebra $K[x,y]/(x^2,y^2,xy)\otimes_K K[z]/(z^2)$.
+Thus we can view the module category as a category of `1-periodic chain complexes'.
+However, our proof of Lemma \ref{lem:indecomposable2} does not generalize to this example, meaning a more subtle argument is needed.
+Moreover, this algebra cannot possibly be a counterexample to the finitistic dimension conjecture since it is commutative.